 Failing to meet these deadlines can result in losing the right to compensation.
 Promptly reporting the accident and starting the legal process quickly is crucial.

-Working with an experienced attorney can help navigate these time constraints and ensure all paperwork is filed on time.
+Working with an experienced car accident lawyer in Missouri can help navigate these time constraints and ensure all paperwork is filed on time.

 Understanding these challenges helps in better preparation and dealing with the aftermath of a hit-and-run accident effectively.